alexanderroidl/fredy/reverse-engineered-immoscout.md

 4. Behavior analysis to detect non-human patterns
 5. JavaScript-based challenges that must be solved before content is displayed

-These protections make it extremely difficult to reliably extract data from Immoscout using conventional web scraping approaches.
+These protections make it extremely difficult to reliably extract data from ImmoScout24 using conventional web scraping approaches.
 Even with techniques like rotating proxies or mimicking human behavior, the bot detection systems have become increasingly effective at identifying and blocking automated access attempts.

 ## Mobile API Reverse Engineering

-To work around these limitations, we are in the progress of reverse-engineering Immoscout24's mobile API.
-The mobile applications need to communicate with Immoscout's servers to retrieve listing data, and these API endpoints typically have fewer anti-bot protections than the web interface.
+To work around these limitations, we are in the progress of reverse-engineering ImmoScout24's mobile API.
+The mobile applications need to communicate with ImmoScout24's servers to retrieve listing data, and these API endpoints typically have fewer anti-bot protections than the web interface.

 The mobile API provides several key endpoints:
 - Search total endpoint: Returns the total number of listings for a given query